 - In the episode "Juggernaut" from the original 1984 series V, Diana has the Particle Beam Triax destroy Io as a warmup exercise prior to taking station over Earth.
 Fortunately, before it can destroy Los Angeles a Resistance member crashes the captured mothership into it.

-- In Jacques Brel 's song "Mon Père Disait" he sings how his father told him that London is just a piece of the town Bruges, Belgium that long ago floated away on sea and then got stuck on England.
+- In Jacques Brel 's song "Mon Père Disait" he sings how his father told him that London is just a piece of the town Bruges, Belgium that long ago floated away over sea and then got attached to England.

 - In Daniel Tosh's routine, this is Nebraska.

 "Bring the troops home tomorrow, and continue the war here.
 Because we owe it to our troops to let them sleep in their own beds with their families, wake up in the morning, have delicious breakfast, and drive to war.
 They can do it in Nebraska.
 We don't need that horrible state.
 That can be our field.
 Some of you are like, 'Oh, that's not nice!
 Then, we wouldn't have any corn!'
 My SUV doesn't run on corn.
 Ethanol's a dream, and a dumb one."